CP-TSAI/NTUST-Computer-Vision/Shape from Silhouette/README.md

 ## HW1: 3D reconstruction from silhouette method

 #### ABSTRACT
+- In this project, we use the concept of "Voxel-based Extraction" to recontruct the 3D object from 2D images.
 - There are 4 data sets (“Eagle”, “Bunny”, “Teapot”, and “Venus”), each set has 8 silhouette images.
 (Take the “Eagle” for example.)